supunrathnayake007/portfolio_backend/README.md

 ---

-user logging should have , google loggin ,and microsoft logging should be looks profesional Home page can have fetured posts or pined top - make simple as possible in first round also all post visible - we might will learn something from here post can have likes/dislike and it's count or a graph
+user logging should have , google loggin ,and microsoft logging should be looks profesional - login html Done

+Home page can have fetured posts or pined top - make simple as possible in first round also all post visible - we might will learn something from here post can have likes/dislike and it's count or a graph